oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/wallets/connectors/walletConnect.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/wallets/connectors/walletConnect.tsx)

 This code defines a function called `walletConnect` that returns an object with properties representing a wallet connector.
-The purpose of this code is to provide a way for users to connect their wallets to the Alephium network.
+The purpose of this code is to provide a way for users to connect their wallets to the Oxygenium network.

 The function takes in an object called `_walletOptions` as an argument, but this argument is not used in the function.
 Instead, the function returns an object with the following properties: